manuel-serrano/icfp2024-sudoku/README.md

 In this section we show how to use the solver API to create new boards and how to solve them using different strategies.

-Open a file named `mypuzzle.mjs` and cut-and-paste the following:
+In the directory containing `sudoku.hh.mjs, open a file named `mypuzzle.mjs` and cut-and-paste the following:

 ```
 import { solve, SudokuNakedSingle } from "./sudoku.hh.mjs";